hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 ### Conforming to AU Patient Summary

-Systems claiming conformance to AU Patient Summary will represent digital health information using the content models of AU Patient Summary profiles AND implement the obligations defined by the applicable [AU Patient Summary actor](actors.html).
+Systems claiming conformance to AU Patient Summary will represent digital health information using the content models of AU Patient Summary profiles AND implement the requirements for an [AU PS actor](actors.html).

 The requirements of the FHIR standard and [FHIR Conformance Rules](http://hl7.org/fhir/conformance-rules.html) apply, and define the use of terms in this guide including the conformance verbs - **SHALL**, **SHALL NOT**, **SHOULD**, **SHOULD NOT**, **MAY**.